kishore163/hand-sign-to-text-converter/README.md

 #### Stacked CNN with 5 layers- 92% accurate for train dataset and 72% for testing
 #### vgg16 - 98% accurate for trainset and 93% accurate for testset

+## Features in the application
+-> can convert real time video to text and audio
+-> auto-correction of misspelled texts
+-> can upload images also which are converted to text